Endurance racing (motorsport): Endurance racing championships

 the famed 12 Hours of Sebring, 6 Hours of Watkins Glen and Petit Le Mans.
-The WSCC includes Le Mans Prototypes and Le Mans-spec GT cars and formerly featured the unique Daytona Prototypes and Daytona-spec GT cars.
+The series includes Le Mans Prototypes and Le Mans-spec GT cars and formerly featured the unique Daytona Prototypes and Daytona-spec GT cars.
 The series is considered to be the successor of the defunct IMSA GT Championship as well as the American Le Mans Series and Rolex Sports Car Series that merged to form it.

 The European Le Mans Series (ELMS) is a European sports car racing endurance series run by the Automobile Club de l'Ouest (ACO).
-It is similar to the American Le Mans Series (ALMS).
 The ELMS is seen as a rebirth of the old European Le Mans Series which was created by IMSA and the ACO, but only ran in 2001.
 LMS champions and runners-up in all four categories receive an automatic entry to the following year's 24 Hours of Le Mans.
-All races used to be 6 hours long, but the format was changed to 3 hours in 2013; currently, it has been reextended to 4 hours.
-With the debut of the World Endurance Championship in 2012, the series has dropped LMP1 and now features LMP2 as its premier category, in addition to LMPC and GT categories.
+All races used to be 6 hours long, but the format was changed to 3 hours in 2013 to differentiate it further from the WEC; currently, it has been reextended to 4 hours.
+With the debut of the World Endurance Championship in 2012, the series has dropped LMP1 and now features LMP2 as its premier category, in addition to LMP3 and GT categories.

 The Asian Le Mans Series (AsLMS) is an Asian sports car racing series run by the Automobile Club de l'Ouest (ACO).
 It uses the same car categories and regulations as the ELMS, and also provides automatic entries to the 24 Hours of Le Mans.
 The series is related to the former Japan Le Mans Challenge that turned into the older Asian Le Mans Series (which was cancelled after one season).